gsytnik/google_trends_scraper/README.md

 2) too many google http requests in a short time will result in a code 429 - effectively blocking your ip from scraping. you can easily scrape info on up to ten terms before being banned. pytrends states:
-			Rate Limit is not publicly known, let me know if you have a consistent estimate One user reports that 1,400 sequential requests of a 4 hours timeframe got them to the limit.
+			Rate Limit is not publicly known, let me know if you have a consistent estimate.
+			One user reports that 1,400 sequential requests of a 4 hours timeframe got them to the limit.
 (Replicated on 2 networks) It has been tested, and 60 seconds of sleep between requests (successful or not) is the correct amount once you reach the limit. another way to circumvent this is to use a VPN and switch your IP.